Large Scale Prediction with Decision Trees: CART and C4.5 methodology

-An effective split divides the data from the parent node into two daughter nodes so that the homogeneity in each of the daughter nodes, as measured through the \emph{impurity}, is reduced from that of the parent node.
-Impurity for regression trees is determined by the within node sample variance
+An effective split divides the data from the parent node into two daughter nodes so that the heterogeneity in each of the daughter nodes, as measured through the \emph{impurity}, is maximally reduced from that of the parent node.
+The impurity is determined by the within-node empirical risk